The HIPAA Audit: What to Know Before You Get the Notice

 Who Can OCR Select for a HIPAA Audit?

 Any covered entity and business associate can be selected for a HIPAA audit.
-These include covered individual and organizational providers of health services; health plans of all sizes and functions; health care clearinghouses; and a range of business associates of these entities.
+These include covered individual and organizational providers of health services, health plans of all sizes and functions, health care clearinghouses, and a range of business associates of these entities.

 The Audit Pool

 OCR sends a questionnaire designed to gather data about the size, type, and operations of potential auditees to covered entities and business associates.
 Entities are also asked to identify their business associates.
 The data is used with other information to develop pools of potential auditees for the purpose of making audit subject selections.
-OCR then chooses auditees through random sampling of the audit pool.
+OCR then chooses auditees through a random sampling of the audit pool.

 If an entity fails to respond to the questionnaire, OCR will use publicly available information about the entity to create its audit pool.
 Not responding to the questionnaire won’t necessarily stop OCR from selecting the entity for a HIPAA audit.

-The HIPAA Audit Process
+The HIPAA Audit Process in 2026

 In a HIPAA audit, OCR typically conducts a review of an entity’s policies, procedures, and practices related to HIPAA compliance, including the administrative, physical and technical safeguards that have been implemented to protect PHI and e-PHI.
 Audits examine compliance with specific requirements of the Privacy, Security, or Breach Notification Rules or may examine a broader scope of requirements.

 Entities selected for audit are sent a questionnaire and are asked to provide documents and other data.
 These entities submit documents online through a secure portal.
 Auditors review documentation and then develop and share draft findings with the entity.
 Auditees have the opportunity to respond to draft findings, and their responses are included in the final audit report.
 The final audit report describes how the audit was conducted, discusses any findings, and contains the entity’s response to the draft findings.
+There’s no set rule as to how long a HIPAA audit can take.

 How Likely Are You to Be the Subject of a HIPAA Audit